 There's no need to worry, though, as this stuff is delicious—it won't last very long, anyway!
 We love it on toast and biscuits, and we've also spooned it over shortcake for a phenomenal summer dessert.
 You can even warm up a bit and serve it with fresh lemon sorbet or vanilla ice cream.
 Another idea is to spoon it over a fresh lemon or vanilla pound cake or over a great New York cheesecake.
 You have plenty of options, no matter how you serve it.

 - 8 cups fresh blueberries (frozen will work, if need be)

 - 2 tablespoons fresh lemon juice

-- Bring pot to a boil, reduce to a simmer, and simmer, stirring frequently for right at half an hour.
+- Bring pot to a boil, reduce the heat, and simmer, stirring frequently for a half an hour.
 The blueberries will release their juices, and the liquid will become thickened.